 Think about how you would sound and look if you were successful and confident, and act like that person would.
 Or if you are already, skip to the next blog entry.

 There’s only so far you can get with this, and if you sound like a dick people aren’t going to want to know you, so don’t go overboard.
 Consider your target audience, and the tone of the video – fun, serious, authoritative?
 And again, practice – if you know what you’re going to say, you’ll be more confident saying it.

-For training videos – what you have to say will educate more.
+For training videos – your Posture & Tone of Voice and what you have to say, will educate your viewers more.
 For real estate videos and marketing videos, people will believe what you’re selling that much more, and the sale will be more effective.
 For corporate videos, you will better represent your company.
 In all cases, working to maximize how you come across in your video production is essential to making the most of your time with your video production company, and making the most of your video.